• Blog

 Many employees sitting in an auditorium to watch new employee orientation

-Oftentimes, the warning signs of a soon-to-be-disengaged employee can be spotted immediately, as soon as the employee begins their tenure with a company.
-Key red flags: boredom, absenteeism, lack of enthusiasm, confusion, fear of making mistakes, lack of questions being raised…
+Oftentimes, the warning signs of a soon-to-be-disengaged employee can be spotted immediately.
+Key red flags: boredom, absenteeism, lack of enthusiasm, confusion, fear of making mistakes…

-Such early warning signs are frequently attributed to a “bad apple” of a hire, but oftentimes, the problem is with the system.
-The bottom line: poor employee onboarding leads to poor employee performance.
+Such early warning signs are frequently attributed to a "bad apple" of hire, but often, the problem is within the system.
+The bottom line is that poor employee onboarding leads to poor employee performance.

-Make sure your workforce is set up for success (which in this case means engagement) by investing in the quality of your onboarding experience:
+Ensure your workforce is set up for success by investing in the quality of your onboarding experience.
+This is where using video really shines.

-• Create a clear, welcoming, and engaging new employee orientation, minimizing mundane HR tasks and prioritizing interaction and collaboration.
+• Create a clear, welcoming, and engaging new employee orientation, prioritizing interaction and collaboration.

 7. Invest in management

-Support employee engagement and productivity through better management by:
+Support employee productivity through better management by trying these ideas:

 Two women filling out an employee engagement survey in a modern bright office